Local school supply drives help stock East Idaho students - Local News 8

 Local school supply drives help stock East Idaho students

-IDAHO FALLS, Idaho (KIFI)– The school year is getting closer, and organizations and businesses in East Idaho are busy collecting school supplies for students in need.
+IDAHO FALLS, Idaho (KIFI)– The school year is getting closer, and organizations and businesses in East Idaho are busy collecting school supplies for area children in need.

 School supplies are expected to cost more than ever this year– around $605 per child on average, according to a study by Savings.com.
 Organizations like the Salvation Army have recently partnered with Fred Meyer and Teton Toyota to try and provide supplies for local children.